-For attribute control charts, four tests can be performed to evaluate the stability of the process.
+The P chart and the U chart are the most widely used attribute control charts to evaluate the stability of a process.
+The P chart plots the proportion of defective items per subgroup and is used with data that follow a binomial distribution.
+The U chart plots the number of defects per unit and is used with data that follow a Poisson distribution.
+Four tests can be performed on these charts to evaluate the stability of the process.
 Using these tests simultaneously increases the sensitivity of the control chart.
 However, it is important to determine the purpose and added value of each test because the false alarm rate increases as more tests are added to the control chart.

 We wanted to determine which of the four tests for stability to include with the attribute control charts in the Assistant.
-Our goal was to identify the tests that significantly increase sensitivity to out-of-control conditions without significantly raising the false alarm rate, and to ensure the simplicity and practicality of the charts.
+Our first goal was to identify the tests that significantly increased sensitivity to out-of-control conditions without significantly raising the false alarm rate.
+Our second goal was to ensure the simplicity and practicality of the charts.

 The four tests for stability for attribute charts correspond with tests 1-4 for special causes for variables control charts.
 With an adequate subgroup size, the proportion of defective items (P chart) or the number of defects per unit (U chart) follow a normal distribution.
 As a result, simulations for the variables control charts that are also based on the normal distribution will yield identical results for the sensitivity and false alarm rate of the tests.
-Therefore, we used the results of a simulation and a review of the literature for variables control charts to evaluate how the four tests for stability affect the sensitivity and the false alarm rate of the attribute charts.
+Therefore, we used the results of a simulation and a review of the literature performed for variables control charts to evaluate how the four tests for stability affect the sensitivity and the false alarm rate of the attribute charts.
 In addition, we evaluated the prevalence of special causes associated with the test.
 For details on the method(s) used for each test, see the Results section below and Appendix B.